 - 99.99% uptime for NICE inContact services

-Genesys is a provider that has three dialing modes for contact centers.
+Genesys is a provider that has three powerful solutions for contact centers.
 These include predictive dialing, progressive dialing, and preview dialing modes.
 Pricing is also very reasonable; their base level offering is Genesys Cloud 1, which delivers basic dialing but no predictive features only costs about $75 per month.
 Predictive dialing is available for Genesys Cloud 2 and 3, which cost $110 and $140 respectively, per month.